hzrd149/wifistr/docs/nostr.md

     ["c", "true"], // ["c", "false"]

     // optional tags
-    // the security type of the wifi hot-spot ( WEP, WPA, WPA2, WPA3, NONE ) ( optional )
+    // the security type of the wifi hot-spot ( WEP, WPA, WPA2, WPA3, nopass ) ( optional )
     ["security", "WPA2"],
     // the password of the wifi hot-spot ( optional ) ["password", "coffeeshop12345"],